Fully Autonomous AI Agents Should Not be Developed

+{\bf Potential Benefit:} To the extent that AI agents can model individuals' privacy preferences, increased autonomy associated with increased access across devices, platforms, and applications can allow agents to align a user's privacy settings to their preferences throughout the digital space \cite{Xu2025_PrivacyAIAssistants}.
+Agents can also be used to monitor outgoing communications, permissions, or network activity to alert users if sensitive data is being transmitted inappropriately \cite{yuan2025multi}.
+Agents might also provide a form of personal identity masking: Instead of a user being exposed, an agent could act as a proxy, obscuring identifying metadata like typing speed, dialect, or style \cite{SalesforcePrivacy2025}.
+AI agents may also offer some privacy in keeping transactions and tasks wholly confidential (aside from what is monitorable by the AI agent provider).
+Recent work has also shown how agents can be used to analyze privacy documentation to assist users in informed consent \cite{Sun2025_PrivacyDialogueAgents}.

-{\bf Risk:} For agents to work according to user expectations, the user may provide personal information such as where they're going, who they're meeting with, and what they're doing.
-Further, for the agent to be able to act on behalf of the user in a personalized way, it may also have access to applications and information sources that can be used to isolate further privacy information (for example, from contact lists, calendars, etc.).
+{\bf Risk:} For agents to work according to user expectations, the user may need to provide personal information such as where they are going, who they are meeting with, and what they are doing -- divulging information that might otherwise not be shared, opening up security (\cref{value-security}) and safety (\cref{value-safety}) risks.
+For the agent to be able to act on behalf of the user in a personalized way, it may also have access to information sources that can be used to isolate further privacy information (for example, from contact lists, calendars, etc.).